ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-e
-0 ioctaw Indians.
-I held a consociation
-with &#x27;no of their chicfc icbj,acting the
 successive stages of their progress in
 the art of civilization and amongt
 other thiugs he informed me, that a(